Philippians 4:15

 “Now you Philippians”

-Paul calls the Philippians by the name of their town.
-This is unusual (compare II Cor.
+Paul called the Philippians by the name of their town.
+This is unusual (compare 2 Cor.
 6:11; Gal.
-3:1 (province)).
+3:1 [province]).

 “know also”

 There is a contrast here.
-First, Paul commends the Philippians for their financial support (v.14) while he was in jail.
-Then he acknowledges that they remember how he received their gifts of ten years ago when they first came to Christ.
-They know that Paul gladly received their gifts.
+First, Paul commended the Philippians for their financial support (v.
+14) while he was in jail.
+Then he acknowledged that they remembered how he received their gifts of 10 years before when they had first come to Christ.
+They knew that Paul gladly received their gifts.

-Paul is making it clear to the Philippians that their generosity toward him was valid.
-He depends upon God (vv11-13) but God sends help by people.
-He recalls two previous situations by which they supported him financially.
+Paul was making it clear to the Philippians that their generosity toward him was valid.
+He depended upon God (vv.
+11-13), but God sends help by people.
+Paul recalled two previous situations by which they had supported him financially.

 “that in the beginning of the gospel”

-The Philippians were raw heathen when Paul came to their city with the gospel.
+The Philippians were raw heathen when Paul and his team came to their city with the gospel.
 They had never heard the gospel.
 This is Acts 16 and 17 historically, about 10 years before his writing.
 Paul had to flee Philippi for his life.
 He went to Thessalonica.

 “when I departed from Macedonia”

 Macedonia was the province where the city of Philippi was located.
 He went from Philippi to Thessalonica.
 Paul was in Thessalonica but three Sabbath days.
-At the most that would be less than a month.
-At the least it could have been less than two weeks.
-Yet after such a short time there, the Philippians sent two financial gifts to Paul while he was in Thessalonica.
+At the most, that would be less than a month.
+At the least, it could have been less than two weeks.
+Yet, after such a short time there, the Philippians sent two financial gifts to Paul while in Thessalonica.
 Thessalonica was a much larger city than Philippi.
-The Thessalonians had more economical resources.
-Yet it was the Philippians who had a heart to support Paul.
+The Thessalonians had more economic resources.
+Yet, it was the Philippians who had the heart to support Paul.
 They gave out of gratitude to Paul for bringing the gospel to them.

 Principle: